 WARNING!
 Some pins are used for connectors or power sources.
-These are clearly separated from jumpers in "Map of the Motherboard."
-Placing jumper caps over these will cause damage to your motherboard.
+These are clearly distinguished from jumpers in the Motherboard Layout.
+Placing jumper caps over these connector pins will cause damage to your motherboard.

 IMPORTANT: Ribbon cables should always be connected with the red stripe on the Pin 1 side of the connector.
 The four corners of the connectors are labeled on the motherboard.
 Pin 1 is the side closest to the power connector on hard drives and floppy drives.
-IDE ribbon cable must be less than 18in.
-(46cm), with the second drive connector no more than 6in.
-(15cm) from the first connector.
+IDE ribbon cable must be less than 46cm(18in.), with the second drive connector no more than 15cm (6in.) from the first connector.

-1. PS/2 Keyboard Connector (6 pin Female)
+1. PS/2 Keyboard Connector (6-pin Female)

-This connector is for a standard keyboard using an PS/2 plug (mini DIN).
+This connection is for a standard keyboard using a PS/2 plug (mini DIN).
 This connector will not allow standard AT size (large DIN) keyboard plugs.
 You may use a DIN to mini DIN adapter on standard AT keyboards.